gentry-php/gentry/docs/writing/cli.md

 appeals most to you.

 ### 1. Group all CLI tests in one feature test
-This is the `TestCLI` class approach, related to the "group all test for methods of class `A` into an `ATest` feature class".
+This is the `CliTest` class approach, related to the "group all test for methods of class `A` into an `ATest` feature class".

 ### 2. Bundle CLI tests with the feature they belong with